wtmatlock/ges/README.md

 awk 'FNR==1 && NR!=1{next;}{print}' ./*.integrons > integron-finder-output.tsv
 ```

+## Transposasable element annotations

+We superseded NCBI's transposable element annotations with those generated from the ISfinder database and Abricate.
+Commands are given in the script `runISfinder.sh`.

 ## Integrase SNV profiles

 The start/end positions and strand of the integrase annotations were extracted from the `.integron` files using